SimCity: The Sims franchise (2000–present)

 Originating as a spinoff, The Sims quickly evolved into one of the most successful video game franchises of all time.
-Early releases retained a level of interconnectivity with SimCity, such as the ability to transfer neighbourhoods from SimCity 4 to The Sims 2.
-A crossover title, SimsVille was earmarked for 2001 and would have allowed the player to build the city, as well as make sims and play them.
-The game was cancelled so that Maxis could focus on future Sims expansions, and development for The Sims 2.
+Early releases retained a level of interconnectivity with SimCity, such as the ability to transfer neighborhoods from SimCity 4 to The Sims 2.
+A crossover title, SimsVille, was earmarked for 2001 and would have allowed the player to build the city, as well as make sims and play them.
+The game was cancelled so that Maxis could focus on development for The Sims Online and SimCity 4.

+SimCityEDU (2013)

+SimCityEDU: Pollution Challenge! is an educational version of SimCity designed by GlassLab.

 Reception

 The first two games were well received and sold well during the 1990s, with the franchise achieving a total of 5 million sales by 1999.
-SimCity 2000 in particular was among the highest selling games of the 1990s, and in 2018 was featured at #86 of IGN's top 100 video games of all time.SimCity 4 (2003) marked the high point in the franchise's GameRankings score at 85.
+SimCity 2000 in particular was among the highest selling games of the 1990s, and in 2018 was featured at #86 of IGN's top 100 video games of all time.
+SimCity 4 (2003) marked the high point in the franchise's GameRankings score at 85.
 The 2013 reboot was very poorly received, with Green Man Gaming comparing its effect on the franchise to the destruction of the city of Pompeii.

-The cities presented in the franchise have been criticised for being unrealistic- lacking parking and cycle lanes for example.
-SimCity games are also built on the premise that simply adding police stations reduces crime nearby, which may not be the case.
+Criticism

+The SimCity franchise has often been criticized for both the content of its underlying mathematical models (most of which were drawn from Jay Forrester's Urban Dynamics) and for keeping them obfuscated to promote an image of "realism".
+The mathematical models are built on certain premises such as low taxes promoting growth and simply adding police stations reducing crime nearby, which may not be the case.
+Sociologist Paul Starr wrote he was "worried that the game’s underlying code was an 'unreachable black box' which could 'seduce' players into accepting its assumptions."
+Certain players have pushed the limits of those "black box" algorithms and found that the game's metrics for success (crime rates, economic growth) do not include things such as public health and citizen happiness.

+Will Wright stated in an interview with Tristan Donovan that "SimCity was always meant to be a caricature of the way a city works, not a realistic model of the way a city works."
+Despite that, the series was still marketed as being 'realistic', with the tagline for SimCity 2000 reading "If this game was any more realistic, it’d be illegal to turn it off!"
+There have been several examples of real-world politicians having their city planning policies tested in SimCity, with the assumption that its models are realistic.
+Prominent politicians who have been "tested" through SimCity include former mayor of Warsaw and president of Poland Lech Kaczyński, former mayor of Providence, Rhode Island Buddy Cianci, and German Bundestag members Lars Klingbeil, Dorothee Bär, and Jimmy Schulz.